collec-science/docker-collec/README.md

 Add a line in your /etc/hosts (Linux) or c:\Windows\System32\drivers\etc\hosts (Windows) file:
 ```
-172.19.0.3 collec-docker collec-docker.local
+172.19.0.3 docker-collec docker-collec.local
 ```
-In your browser, go to the site: [https://collec-docker.local](https://collec-docker.local).
+In your browser, go to the site: [https://docker-collec.local](https://docker-collec.local).
 Accept the security exception: you should access the application.

 You can connect with the login *admin*, password *password*: this is a default installation.
 Then remember to delete the admin account or change the password when you are working in production (except for local access only).